David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is an organizational revolution aiming for "Lean - Compact - Strong - Efficient", not a formality.
 The Ministry of Public Security pioneered this (abolishing General Departments), operating more effectively, proving "no forbidden zones".
 * The arrangement is calculated scientifically with a roadmap, ensuring policies and support for redundant staff; it is not an inhumane purge.
 * The goal is to reduce recurrent expenditures to save resources for development investment (infrastructure, social welfare) and better service to the people.

+**Allegation:** Claims that streamlining is an "internal purge," "power consolidation," or "reducing troops due to lack of targets/Western pressure."
+* This is a "revolution in organization" identified by the Party (General Secretary To Lam) as an objective, urgent necessity to liberate resources and boost development, not subjective will or a purge.
+* Streamlining the military/police aims for "elite, compact, strong" forces to better defend the Fatherland in the new era, not because of "lack of targets" or external pressure.
+* It resolves the issue of a bulky, overlapping apparatus that consumes 70% of the budget for recurrent expenditures, freeing up resources for investment and social security.

 **Allegation:** Distorts that streamlining is "shrinking the State's role", "privatizing management", or "the State retreating from core functions".
 * Streamlining aims to make the State apparatus operate more effectively and efficiently, focusing on core functions (policy making, supervision), not abandoning its role.